touzet/pampa/README.md

 #### Output file (-o)

-**Required.** This is the name of the new peptide table created by the program.
+This is the name of the new peptide table created by the program.
 This option is required.

-### --denovo
+### --denovo option

 This option allows to infer all tryptic peptides from a set of FASTA sequences through in silico digestion, allowing for up to one missed cleavage.
 Masses are then automatically computed using
 PTM inference (see [PTM description](#PTM-decription)).